 Brand > Product Category > Product Type > Gender > Material > Size > Color

-In the interest of keeping SKUs short so as not to overload your SKU, try to limit the number of code sets you include.
+In the interest of keeping SKUs short, try to limit the number of code sets you include.
 You only need enough to identify the specific product variation.